 In other words, Miasma results from the disturbance or diversion from the natural law and order of earthly life.

 In Hellenism, natural law is called Themis.
 The Goddess Themis is present whenever natural law is present, however, if such laws should be transgressed, Adrasteia (alternatively named Nemesis) appears, who is present whenever natural law, the light of the Gods, is absent.
 The companion of Adrasteia is the Goddess Aidos (Shame).
 The daughters of Adrasteia are the Erinyes (Furies), who are the anger and agents of miasma, spirits of punishment who harass the soul for its impurities.

 Miasma is, ultimately, a tool of divine law; one that embodies the inevitability of righteousness and justice over unlawful actions.

 Katharmos (Καθαρμός) are the practices of purification.
-While Miasma refers to any form of corruption or defilement; Katharmos is indicative of the special cleansing rites that had the ability to expel the corruption and discord of particular types of Miasma and restore the innate harmony of purity.
+While Miasma refers to any form of corruption or defilement; Katharmos is characteristic of the special cleansing rites that can expel the corruption of particular types of Miasma and restore the innate harmony of purity.
 Katharmos is of the utmost importance in the daily religious life of Hellenes alongside prayer and sacrifice.